West Bromwich Building Society Conveyancing Panel Information

 • If you are a sole practitioner, to arrange for appropriate locum cover from our panel where necessary.
 Your locum must be a member of the Conveyancing panel.

-The Council of Mortgage Lenders Handbook includes instructions for a property with a solar panel.
+The CML Handbook includes instructions for a property with a solar panel.
 West Bromwich Building Society do not seem to have any similar obligations via the BSA Mortgage Instructions.
-Is this right?
+Am I missing something?

 The BSA Mortgage Instructions don't specifically deal with Solar Panels but it would be prudent as approved solicitors for West Bromwich Building Society to raise the issue with them (as you would if the UK Finance Lenders’ Handbook applied).
 In any event you need to raise the appropriate questions for your buyer client.